dae-ne/update-tags/README.md

 # Update Tags GitHub Action

 GitHub action that updates tags in a repository (still in development).
+Uses the [semantic versioning](https://semver.org/) to update the tags.

 ## Inputs